 If your tomato plants are not receiving enough sunlight during the day, they will grow “spindly” (tall and thin) instead of thick and strong.
 This happens because the plant is stretching itself out to grow as tall as possible.

-This can happen if there is not enough sunlight getting to the plant in its current location.
+This can happen if there is not enough sunlight reaching the plant in its current location.
 It can also happen if other nearby plants are blocking sunlight from the tomato plant.

-You don’t want your tomatoes to grow spindly, since this will decrease the tomato yield at harvest time.
+You don’t want your plants to grow spindly, since this will decrease your tomato yield at harvest time.
 So how can you prevent tall and spindly tomatoes?

 Also, make sure that your garden is not too close to a house, barn, or garage.
 Otherwise, the structure can block sunlight during the day and cause your tomato plants to grow tall and spindly.